CLIC by RegOps · Agentic compliance infrastructure for EU AI Act codebases

 CLIC finds what the AI Act requires.

-CLIC identifies regulated AI systems in your repository, maps every obligation, and turns them into concrete engineering tasks.
+CLIC discovers AI system candidates in your repository, classifies them at system level under the EU AI Act, maps the obligations that apply, and turns them into concrete engineering tasks.

 01scan/repositoryacme/lending-app